zhenkewu/baker/README.md

 What are the main functions?
 -----------------------------
-- `nplcm` that fits the model with or without covariates.
+- `nplcm()` that fits the model with or without covariates.

 Platform
 ---------
-- Currently implemented for Windows system, 7 or 8, because `nplcm` uses WinBUGS to fit the models;
+- Currently implemented for Windows system, 7 or 8, because `baker` uses WinBUGS to fit the models;

 - The `.bug` model files are included [here](https://github.com/zhenkewu/bugs.models/tree/master/nplcm);